mlrepa/airflow-1-get-started/tutorial.md

 Once you've defined your DAG with these settings, Airflow will run it according to the specified schedule and start date, and your tasks will execute according to the dependencies you've defined.

-Notes:
+> 👉 **Tip: TaskFlow API for Python Tasks**

-- We've also imported `Dataset`.
-While not used in this simple `hello-airflow` example, `Dataset` objects allow for creating data-aware pipelines, where DAGs can run based on updates to specific datasets.
-This is a powerful feature for complex MLOps workflows involving data dependencies.
+>
-- The TaskFlow API is generally recommended for Python-based tasks as it leads to more readable and Pythonic DAG code, simplifying development, especially for common AI/ML data processing steps.
+> The TaskFlow API is generally recommended for Python-based tasks as it leads to more readable and Pythonic DAG code, simplifying development, especially for common AI/ML data processing steps.

 ### Operators or Task Flow API?